 Their timing was good.
 In 2012, when they launched, the financial crisis was a receding memory, the "Uber but for fill-in-the-blank" phenomenon was still in its infancy, and VCs had a keen appetite for on-demand plays.
 Joel Cutler, an investor at General Catalyst Partners, had two pieces of feedback when Hanrahan and Dua asked him to join Handy's $2 million seed round: They should ask for more money, and they should drop out of business school to focus on the startup full time.
 The next couple of years was a land grab against rivals like Homejoy, Mopp, and Exec, and that often meant outspending them.
 Handy eventually acquired Mopp and Exec.

 Then, in July 2015, Homejoy went out of business.
 Rebecca Greene, who oversees Handy's marketplace operations, remembers Homejoy's shutdown triggering a surge of relief with a tinge of existential worry.
-"It makes you a little nervous when you consider your biggest competitor is suddenly no longer there," she says."It makes you a little nervous when you consider your biggest competitor is suddenly no longer there."
+"It makes you a little nervous when you consider your biggest competitor is suddenly no longer there," she says.

 To Hanrahan, it was a bad news-good news situation.
 Just a year earlier, Homejoy probably could have raised another round ... and now it couldn't.
 "The capital markets had changed in general, but they had definitely changed for the on-demand or flexible economy," he says.
 The good news, however, was "we were now in a category where there wasn't a number two that was fighting us for every single customer with very aggressive unit economics.
 We had the space to focus on sustainability instead of pure growth."